PulseMedia/Pulse/contribute/JAVASCRIPT.md

  - **What can i Contribute to the JavaScript part?**
    Basically everything that is relevant and improves the api
  - **How do i add a new JavaScript function to the api?**
-   1. Add the function the map.js file
+   1. Add the function to the map.js file
    2. Add the function reference to the api.js file
  - **How do i add a new Native function to the api?**
-   1. Add the function the map.js file
+   1. Add the function to the map.js file
    2. Add the function to the platform mentioned in the the [Platform-Readme](../platforms) file
    3. If Possible add the Function to ALL platforms to make it supported on all platforms
  - **Why are some api functions not in the map.js and the api.js file**